-Loss ratios used for planning purposes are based on historical experience by the principals behind PREMIUM, who have been writing this business as brokers for numerous years.
+As PREMIUM has only been operating for two years, loss ratios used for planning purposes are based on the market averages and also the historical experience by the principals behind PREMIUM, who have been writing this business as brokers for numerous years.

-During the periods commencing after 31 December 2017, PREMIUM will mitigate its risk through a mixture of Quota Share, Surplus Treaty and Excess of Loss reinsurance.
+During the periods commencing after 31 December 2018, PREMIUM will continue to mitigate its risk through a mixture of Quota Share and Excess of Loss reinsurance.